-The following is an extract from History of the Highland Clan MacNeacail, by David Seller.
+From History of the Highland Clan MacNeacail, by David Seller

 The district of Trotternish lies in the north-east part of Skye and includes the northernmost finger of the island.
 The scenery here is scarcely less dramatic than that of the Cuillin itself.
 A long ridge of mountains rises in places to over 2,000 feet.
 Steep basalt cliffs fall sharply down to more level ground to the east, and then again to the sea.
 At some points, as at the Quiraing and at Storr, the rock has been eroded into strange shapes and pinnacles, which appear eerie and other-worldly in swirling mist.
 West of the ridge the ground falls more gradually to cliffs above the sea.
 In fine weather the views south to the Cuillin, east to Raasay and the mainland, and north-west to the Outer Hebrides are breath-taking.
 There is a fine natural harbour at Portree to the east, and another at Uig on the west from which ferries ply regularly to Harris and the Uists.
 To the south of Portree, Trotternish extends to Sconser and Loch Ainort.
 Ruined duns, brochs and castles punctuate the landscape, mementoes of ancient feuds and former patterns of lordship.
 The most notable of these is the castle of Duntulm near the point of Trotternish, formerly a stronghold of the MacDonalds of Sleat.
 The river Snizort forms the western boundary of Trotternish, and there, by Skeabost Bridge, on a small island in the river near the sea, known as St. Columba's Island, can be found the ruins of a medieval church which once served as the Cathedral of the Isles.